tonymullen/ups-website/src/partials/f15se/hw/hw7-Ethics-description.html.md

 ## Submitting

-Both drafts and final papers should be submitted to your personal homework repository on GitHub.
+Both drafts and final papers should be submitted on Moodle.
+The draft should be submitted [here](https://moodle.pugetsound.edu/moodle/mod/assign/view.php?id=280092), and the final should be submitted [here](https://moodle.pugetsound.edu/moodle/mod/assign/view.php?id=280093).

-* Place the files in **.pdf format** in the top-level directory of the repository.
-Please name the files "Hwk6" or "Ethics paper" or something similar so that I can easily identify it!
-* If you're having problems submitting to your Github repository, let me know *in advance of the deadline.* Extensions will not be granted for technical problems with git--you should be comfortable enough with the system so that these issues should be resolved.
+* Files should be in **.pdf format**.
+No Word files please.

 Please remember to put your name on your papers (and to give your final submissions one last read-through for typos and writing issues!)